bruderstein/PythonScript/docs/source/scintilla.rst

    Set the maximum height, in rows, of auto-completion and user lists.

    See Scintilla documentation for `SCI_AUTOCGETMAXHEIGHT <https://www.scintilla.org/ScintillaDoc.html#SCI_AUTOCGETMAXHEIGHT>`_

+.. method:: editor.autoCSetStyle(style)

+   Set the style number used for auto-completion and user lists fonts.

+   See Scintilla documentation for `SCI_AUTOCSETSTYLE <https://www.scintilla.org/ScintillaDoc.html#SCI_AUTOCSETSTYLE>`_

+.. method:: editor.autoCGetStyle() -> int

+   Get the style number used for auto-completion and user lists fonts.

+   See Scintilla documentation for `SCI_AUTOCGETSTYLE <https://www.scintilla.org/ScintillaDoc.html#SCI_AUTOCGETSTYLE>`_

 .. method:: editor.setIndent(indentSize)